GAS DIFFUSION ELECTRODE

 GDEs for electrochemical devices are composed of a gas diffusion layer, typically carbon paper or carbon cloth, loaded with catalyst to allow the electrochemical reaction to happen.
 Platinum and a Platinum/Ruthenium combination are the most commonly used catalyst in PEM fuel cell applications.
 Unsupported catalysts yield electrodes with high catalyst loadings and significantly improved electrochemical performance.
 Carbon supported catalysts, on the other hand, allow for lower loadings to be applied, to reduce the cost, while still providing good performance.
 Gas Diffusion Electrodes generally have a micro-porous layer (MPL) to help keep the catalyst on top of the GDL without migrating into the interior of the GDL.
 This ensures the catalyst will have direct contact with the membrane, providing more reaction sites for the electrochemical process and reducing flooding during fuel cell operation.

 FuelCellsEtc has proven ink formulations of 100+ catalyst materials, and over time, have developed catalyst inks that are unique for each material to obtain the best performance.
-For any custom GDE inquiries, our team will walk you through the essential steps to make your commercial development or experiments a success within your budget.
+For any custom gas diffusion electrode inquiries, our team will walk you through the essential steps to make your commercial development or experiments a success within your budget.
+We are here to assist you as your gas diffusion electrode manufacturer.